Charlotteis/ESExplain/README.md

 #### Notes

 * Use `--watch` :eyes: so Jekyll updates the website locally every time you make a change to a file
-* Use `--buildurl=''` so URLs are built correctly (GitHub Pages does things a little differently on the live version)
+* Use `--baseurl=''` so URLs are built correctly (GitHub Pages does things a little differently on the live version)

 [@charlotteis]: https://twitter.com/charlotteis
 [good parts]: https://www.youtube.com/watch?v=2ypYniQa7_o